Phenomenon (TV series): Two

 Jan Bardi performed an effect with a pendulum, using it to find "a needle in a haystack".
 Bardi invited Shandi Finnessey to select a three-digit number.
 Each audience member had a differently numbered matchbox, each containing a different number of matches.
 The matchboxes were thrown at Bardi on the stage, and the pendulum was used to find the number matchbox that corresponded to the selected number, as well as to correctly divine the number of matches inside.

 Self-proclaimed Paranormalist Jim Callahan performed an automatic writing routine, claiming to contact dead author Raymond Hill in order to identify an object that Raven-Symoné had placed inside of a closed case.
-Following the routine, an argument broke out when Criss Angel reviewed Callahan's performance.
-Angel called the act "comical," and challenged Callahan to tell him what was inside of an envelope he removed from his pocket in exchange for one million dollars of his personal money.
+Although Geller positively assessed the claim, Angel dismissed it and challenged both Callahan and Geller to tell him the content of an envelope he had in exchange for $1 million of his own money.
+This led to Callahan getting very defensive; he walked towards Angel describing him as an "ideological bigot," while Vincent tried to restrain him and Angel repeatedly asked for the contents of the envelope.

-Addressing both Callahan and Geller, Angel said: "I will give you a million dollars of my personal money right now if either one of you can tell me specific details of what's in here right now."
-As both continued to talk over and interrupt each other, Callahan walked toward Angel and called him an "ideological bigot", while the host tried to restrain Callahan, they fought verbally with constant audio interruptions from NBC for about 15 seconds before going to a commercial.

 Mike Super performed a murder mystery routine, in which the time, place, and weapon of murder matched his prediction.
 Following his routine, Criss made a reference to Callahan's performance, saying this final act was "a hell of a lot more entertaining than the previous act."